 Michael Saves has partnered with CardRatings for our coverage of credit card products.
 Michael Saves and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.

-If you pay off your credit card bills in full every month, I’ve come up with a brand new strategy to help you maximize cash back rewards in 2020 and beyond.
+If you pay off your credit card bills in full every month, I’ve come up with a brand new strategy to help you maximize cash back rewards.

 It’s called The Big 3: